WRRV

 WRRV (92.7 FM) is a commercial radio station licensed to Middletown, New York, and serving Orange County, including parts of the mid Hudson Valley and Catskill Mountains.
 The station is owned by Townsquare Media and broadcasts an alternative rock radio format.
-WRRV's programming is simulcast on 96.9 WRRB Arlington, New York which serves the Mid-Hudson Valley, north of WRRV's signal.
+WRRV's programming is simulcast on WRRB (96.9 FM) in Arlington, New York, which serves the Mid-Hudson Valley, north of WRRV's signal.

 WRRV has an effective radiated power (ERP) of 6,000 watts.
 Its transmitter tower is on the northwest edge of Middletown, off Monhegan Avenue.
 The studios and offices are in Poughkeepsie, on Pendell Road.

 History

 WALL-FM

-92.7 signed on the air in 1966 as WALL-FM, sister station to WALL (1340 AM).
+The station signed on the air in 1966 as WALL-FM, sister station to WALL (1340 AM).
 It originally had an easy listening format, and later simulcast the popular top 40 format of the AM side.

-WALL top 40 alumni include Howard Hoffman (later at KABC Los Angeles, after serving as 770 WABC's last music disc jockey), Dave Charity, Larry Berger (both at New York City station WPLJ), future game show announcer Randy West in his first on-air job and radio host Jimmy Howes.
+WALL top 40 alumni include Howard Hoffman (later at KABC in Los Angeles, after serving as WABC's last music disc jockey), Dave Charity, Larry Berger (both at New York City station WPLJ), future game show announcer Randy West in his first on-air job and radio host Jimmy Howes.

 The station was sold twice in its first decade of operation, to Oroco Communications in 1971 and Castle Communications Corporation in 1974.

 WKGL

 In 1979, WALL-AM-FM were sold to a group headed by New York City disc jockey Bruce Morrow ("Cousin Brucie").
-The Middletown Armory became “One Broadcast Plaza,” where Robert F. X. Sillerman and Morrow headquartered the Sillerman-Morrow Group, which purchased, operated and then sold radio and television stations around the country at a handsome profit.
+The Middletown Armory became "One Broadcast Plaza", where Robert F. X. Sillerman and Morrow headquartered the Sillerman-Morrow Group, which purchased, operated and then sold radio and television stations around the country at a handsome profit.
 With Morrow making the programming decisions, 92.7 changed format to an adult contemporary/oldies hybrid as WKGL "92 Karat Gold"; the call letters were adopted in 1981.

-Morrow left radio ownership in 1985 and sold WALL–WKGL to Bell Broadcasting.
-"92 Karat Gold" was replaced by "92rock7", a Top 40/Rock hybrid which leaned heavily on modern rock and energetic air personalities around the clock.
+Morrow left radio ownership in 1985 and sold WALL and WKGL to Bell Broadcasting.
+"92 Karat Gold" was replaced by "92rock7", a Top 40/rock hybrid which leaned heavily on modern rock and energetic air personalities around the clock.
 "92rock7" was well ahead of a late 1980s "Rock 40" radio industry trend and developed a cult following.